abdullah-raja/fake_news_detection/README.md

 # fake_news_detection
-The app detects fake news using title, author and main text of the news, with 97% score.
+The app detects fake news using title, author and main text of the news.